VitaHEX-Games/HexFlow-Launcher/README.md

 ### Supported systems:
 PS Vita, PSP, Playstation, Nintendo 64, Super Nintendo, Nintendo Entertainment System, Game Boy Advance, Game Boy Color, Game Boy, Sega Mega Drive / Genesis, Sega Master System, Sega Game Gear.

 [DaedalusX64](https://github.com/Rinnegatamante/DaedalusX64-vitaGL/releases) is required for N64 games.
 [RetroArch](https://www.retroarch.com/index.php?page=platforms) is required for other retro systems.
+[Adrenaline](https://github.com/TheOfficialFloW/Adrenaline) is required for Playstation 1 and PSP games.

 # Installation

-#### 1. Install rePatch reloaded
-Install the latest version of [rePatch reloaded](https://github.com/SonicMastr/rePatch-reLoaded/releases) by SonicMastr.

-The version above is different to one you may find from Autoplugin; the Autoplugin versions won't work.

-Once you've installed rePatch reloaded, restart your Vita for the changes to take effect.

-#### 2. Install the RetroFlow VPK's.
+#### 1. Install the RetroFlow VPK's.

-Install the [latest version of RetroFlow](https://github.com/jimbob4000/RetroFlow-Launcher/releases) and two additional launcher VPK's from [here](https://github.com/jimbob4000/RetroFlow-Launcher/releases).
+Install the [latest version of RetroFlow](https://github.com/jimbob4000/RetroFlow-Launcher/releases) and additional RetroFlow Adrenaline launcher VPK from [here](https://github.com/jimbob4000/RetroFlow-Launcher/releases).

-RetroFlow is the app you will use to browse games
+'RetroFlow Launcher' is the app you will use to browse games.
+'RetroFlow Adrenaline launcher' is needed for launching Playstation and PSP games.
-The other two VPK's are used to launch [RetroArch](https://www.retroarch.com/index.php?page=platforms) and [DaedalusX64](https://github.com/Rinnegatamante/DaedalusX64-vitaGL/releases).

-#### 3. Add your retro games to RetroFlow
+#### 2. Add your retro games to RetroFlow

 Launch RetroFlow for the first time, RetroFlow will create the folders where you can save your games.